eclipse-theia/theia-website/src/docs/authoring_extensions.md

 # Authoring Theia Extensions

 This guide will walk you through the process of creating Theia extensions and deploying them in your Theia-based application.
-Please make sure to be aware of the [different available extension mechanisms](/docs/extensions/) of Theia (Plugins vs. Extensions) before you continue reading.
+Please make sure to be aware of [how to create a Theia based application](/docs/composing_applications/) and the [different available extension mechanisms](/docs/extensions/) of Theia (Plugins vs. Extensions) before you continue reading.

 As an example, we are going to add a menu item _Say hello_ that displays a notification "Hello world!".
 This article is guiding you through all the necessary steps.

-## Theia’s Architecture

-A Theia app is composed of so-called _extensions_.
-An extension provides a set of widgets, commands, handlers, etc. for a specific functionality.
-Theia itself ships a number of extensions, e.g. for editors, terminals, the project view etc. Each extension resides in its own npm package.

-Theia defines a plethora of contribution interfaces that allow extensions to add their behaviour to various aspects of the application.
-Just search for interfaces with the name `*Contribution` to get an idea.
-An extension implements the contribution interfaces belonging to the functionality it wants to deliver.
-In this example, we are going to implement a `CommandContribution` and a `MenuContribution`.
-Other ways for extensions to interact with a Theia application are via one of the various _services_ or _managers_.

-In Theia, everything is wired up via [dependency injection](/docs/services_and_contributions#dependency-injection-di).
-An extension defines one or more dependency injection modules.
-This is where it binds its contribution implementations to the respective contribution interface.
-The modules are listed in the `package.json` of the extension package.
-An extension can contribute to the frontend, e.g. providing a UI extension, as well as to the backend, e.g. contributing a language server.
-When the application starts, the union of all these modules is used to configure a single, global dependency injection container on each, the frontend and the backend.
-The runtime will then collect all contributions of a specific kind by means of a multi-inject.

 ## Prerequisites